silanluetan40882407/kas/README.md

 Updated README with new instructions - update 41
 Fixed memory management issue
 Updated README with new instructions - update 16
+Added new feature for better user experience - 896